Thursday, June 30, 2011

 INSTRUCTIONS

-Using a blender, puree strawberries with 3 tablespoon of lemon juice.
-Push juice through a sieve to filter out seeds.
+Using a blender, puree the strawberries with 3 tablespoons of lemon juice.
+Push the juice through a sieve to filter out the seeds.

-In a pitcher, combine sugar syrup, strawberry juice, the rest of the water and lemon juice.
+In a pitcher, combine the sugar syrup, strawberry juice, the rest of the water, and lemon juice.
 Stir.

 Susan Pachikara (COPYRIGHT 2011)